">

 Nokia 3220 Blue

-About: The Nokia 3220 is a GSM, Series 40 mobile phone from Nokia.
+📰 Why this phone matters: The Nokia 3220 is a GSM, Series 40 mobile phone from Nokia.
 The Nokia 3220 was introduced on 31 May 2004 as a “fun” device with LED lights and Xpress-on covers.It was the first entry-level phone that offered full access to the Internet, with an XHTML browser and POP3/IMAP email client.
-The tri-band camera phone uses GPRS and EDGE for its internet connections.
+The tri-band camera phone uses GPRS and EDGE for its internet connections.📝 Reviews when released: Mobile Review 🔗

 -